How to Compare the Top Adobe Commerce Partners (2023)

 Once we’ve defined the scope of work during the audit phase, it’s time to plan the details of your project and establish budgets and timelines.
 Doing so helps us define what we’re expected to build and implement; any limitations, dependencies, and assumptions; desired outcomes.

-Let’s say, for example, you want to migrate from Magento 1 to Magento 2, then we will map out a structured plan to help you get up and running on the latest version of Magento 2.
-We’ll include a detailed overview of the objectives, tasks, timelines, desired customizations, and any extra functionality you may need.
+Let’s say, for example, you want to upgrade from an earlier version of Magento to the latest stable version.
+In this case, we would map out a structured plan considering existing site dependencies and requirements with a detailed outline of the objectives, tasks, timelines, desired customizations, and any extra functionality you may need.

 Step 4: Partner with a Dedicated Solution Specialist